Apps to upload photos without losing quality to Facebook

 Things to keep in mind

-On the other hand, be careful, There is no point in going beyond 2048 pixels for the widest edge of your photo.
+On the other hand, be careful; there's no point in going beyond 2048 pixels for the widest border of your photo.
 It even seems counterproductive.

 In fact, in my tests, a 3000 x 2000 pixel image is systematically reduced to 2048 x 1365 pixels, but also, after the conversion, the final weight is slightly lower than that obtained directly with a 2048 pixel image.